upsideos/upsideos-solana-rwa/README.md

 /**
   * @dev Sets an allowed transfer from a group to another group beginning at a specific time.
   * There is only one definitive rule per from and to group.
+  * @param transferGroupIdFrom The transfer group ID the transfer is coming from.
+  * @param transferGroupIdTo The transfer group ID the transfer is going to.
   * @param lockedUntil The unix timestamp that the transfer is locked until.
 0 is a special number.
 0 means the transfer is not allowed.
   * This is because in the smart contract mapping all pairs are implicitly defined with a default lockedUntil value of 0.
   * But no transfers should be authorized until explicitly allowed.
 Thus 0 must mean no transfer is allowed.